 - Students must have an additional major in an appropriate liberal arts or science major as indicated by the state.

-- Attend an orientation meeting and follow the in Declaring Education as a Major direction, pass the Writing Assessment and complete the Speech and Hearing Assessment (X3685).
+- Attend an orientation meeting and follow the in Declaring Education as a Major direction, pass the Praxis Core (5751) - Praxis I and complete the Speech and Hearing Assessment (X3685).

-- Obtain a NJ Substitute Teaching Licence, after 60 credits.
+- Obtain a NJ Substitute Teaching License, after 60 credits.

-- The PRAXIS exam must be passed before entering EDUC 419. (effective Fall 2008)
+- The Praxis Subject Assessments (formerly the Praxis II test) exam must be passed before entering EDUC 4190. (effective Fall 2008)

 - Candidates must have a 3.0 GPA in their education courses in order to student teach.